MartyOfMCA/alx-system_engineering-devops/0x02-shell_redirections/README.md

 ## Empty casks make the most noise
 Finds all empty files and directories in the current directory and all sub-directories

+## A gif is worth ten thousand words
+Lists all the files with a .gif extension in the current directory and all its sub-directories